manishkr92318-gif/demo-/README.md

 # demo-
-This is demo of git &amp; github
+This is demo of git &amp; github.